NGallop/sw_module/README.md

-# sw_module
-Coding space for Software module bits
+# Coding Space for Software Module
+## DOPS material
+Complete three Python challenges and push them to this repo